dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

      Where ``{<my-warning>}`` means an instance of ``<my-warning>``.

-   See also
+   :seealso:

      - :func:`debug-message`.
      - :drm:`default-handler`, page 361 of the DRM.

 .. function:: default-last-handler